Carnect/How-to/auth-api/README.md

 **Live** | https://auth.carhire-solutions.com

 ## Obtaining Authentication Token
-**Important:** To authenticate a user it is required that the user be *already* created in our systems.
-Please contact your administrator to have your user created.
+**Important:** To authenticate a user it is required that the user account (login) is *already* created in our systems.

-Once a user is created they will have an **email** and **password**.
-The authentication API requires this information.
+The creation of users is usually handled by CARNECT, therefore please contact your integration or account manager with the list of users you want to have created.
+Alternatively we can create an "admin" user for you and then you create your own users via the Authentication API end-point /create.
+For details on how to create users, please contact us and refer to the [Full API Documentation](#api-documentation)

+A created user has to have an **e-Mail** and **password**, but can also have other attributes such as **first name**, **last name** etc. (more to come).  **E-Mmail** and **password** are required by the authentication API in order to authenticate the user.
+For an successfully authticated user the API returns a token, else an error message.

 *Note*: Make sure that the `Content-Type` header is set to **`application/vnd.api+json`**